Nan Fung Group

-Nan Fung Group (南豐集團) is a privately held group of companies carrying on the business of property development as its core business in Greater China, including shipping, textiles and financial services.
+Nan Fung Group (南豐集團) is a privately held group of companies carrying on the business of property development as its core business in Greater China, as well as shipping, textiles and financial services.
 It is also one of the leading property developers and largest privately held developers in Hong Kong.

 Company background

 The history of Nan Fung Group can be traced back to 27 May 1954, when Nan Fung Textiles Limited (南豐紡織有限公司) was founded by Ningbo-born businessman, Chen Din Hwa as a small textile company in Hong Kong.
 Nan Fung Group started its first real estate project in 1965.
 In 1978, it developed its first major private housing estate, Nam Fung Sun Chuen, in Quarry Bay, Hong Kong.

 Property development and other businesses

 Nan Fung Group has property development as its core business.
 The group entered the property development business in the mid-1960s in Hong Kong by purchasing residential and commercial buildings and then by land acquisition for development.
 In the mid-1990s, the group began investing in China's property market and since 2001 has built projects in major Chinese cities including Beijing, Shanghai and Guangzhou.
 The group is also involved in international projects as sole investor or as a joint venture partner in major cities around the world.

 Nan Fung Group diversifies in businesses in areas such as property construction, property management, property finance, hotel and the shipping industries.